-- The U.S. equity market looks high-priced, top-heavy, and low-yielding compared with global counterparts. - Investors should reflect on the impermanence of market leadership and currency leadership.
-Markets are cyclical, currencies fluctuate, and valuation differentials can create opportunity. - A number of catalysts could favor equities outside the U.S., some macro some micro. - Ultimately, the strategic case for global diversification is strong.
+- ► The U.S. equity market looks high-priced, top-heavy, and low yielding compared with global counterparts. - ▶ Investors would do well to reflect on the impermanence inherent to capitalism.
+Markets are cyclical; currencies fluctuate; and valuation differentials create opportunity. - ▶ A number of catalysts could favor equities outside the U.S., some macro some micro. - ▶ Ultimately, the strategic case for global diversification is strong.
 It's less about noncorrelated assets and more about broadening the investment opportunity set to the fullest.
 Many of the leading global franchises, including companies dominant in the U.S. market, are found across the globe.
 Great businesses at compelling prices can come from anywhere.

 1 Lynch, Katherine.
 "Which Will Outperform: U.S. Stocks or International?"
 Morningstar.
-April 28, 2023. https://www.morningstar.com/articles/1153032/which-will-outperform-us-stocks-orinternational?utm_source=eloqua&utm_medium=email&utm_campaign=newsletter_stockstrategist&utm_content=44498
+April 28, 2023.